hernantz/blog/content/mock-yourself-not-your-tests.md

 behaviour, I believe I can still make assertions about my code that are *good enough* (even though no mail is sent).
 That framework is responsible for providing us with a good *verified* stub.

+[Mocking types you don’t][12] own can make maintenance more difficult.

 ### Example 2: An agnostic mock